reliablyhq/gh-action/README.md

     format: "sarif"
 ```

-You can also decide to generate and write the report in a local file,
+You can also decide to generate and write the report to a local file,
-rather than on the standard output (default).
-To do so, you can use the
+rather than to the standard output, by using the `output` property:
-`output` property, as follow:

 ```yaml
 - name: 'Run Reliably'